Open sectarianism in Saudi Arabia frightens Shi'ites

-QATIF, Saudi Arabia (Reuters) - When the gunshots rang out, Ali, a 26-year-old Saudi Arabian Shi‘ite Muslim, thought they were fireworks.
+QATIF, Saudi Arabia, Oct 26 (Reuters) - When the gunshots rang out, Ali, a 26-year-old Saudi Arabian Shi‘ite Muslim, thought they were fireworks.
 But when he saw people running, he knew militant Sunnis were attacking his minority community again.

 The Oct.
 16 shooting was the fourth attack by Islamic State jihadists against Saudi Shi‘ites within 12 months, leaving 40 dead and unnerving a community whose position in an ultra-strict Sunni kingdom has rarely felt so precarious.